 As we can see, the positions of Ukrainian language in culture and media are somewhat improved, but the pace of improvement does not look particularly convincing.

 Summarizing, it is worth noting that Ukrainian language still stands firmly in its positions and even makes progress in winning popularity.
 However, we still have a lot to work on.

 Of course, if you stay at a hotel, and not in apartment, you will have someone at the reception to talk to in English.
 Also in all elite restaurants and cafes in the city center, waiters speak English.
 In case of cheap cafes, one shall not expect super service and English-speaking personnel.
 As for ordinary citizens and if you need to ask on the street how to get to Khreshchatyk, then the chances are 50/50 – depending on your luck.
 Even if a person does not have perfect English, he will show you the way with the help of sign language, since Ukrainians are very friendly and hospitable people.
 If you go to a bar and want to get acquainted with a girl –you will soon find a company, but most likely her English will be intermediate.
 Whatever it is, you can always find an English-speaking friend on our website here and order a hangout with a local or a sightseeing tour or a bar crawl.
 This is an excellent option that will bring you closer to understanding Kiev and Ukraine in general, our culture, mentality and history.

-Check available tours by Guide me UA – https://guideme.com.ua/tours
+Check available tours in Ukraine by Guide me UA – https://guideme.com.ua/tours